 Access into and within the parish is via small lanes, many narrow with quite a few only capable of single file traffic.
 This is combined with high hedges and many twists and turns as the lanes follow the old field boundaries.
 These lanes are occupied by walkers, cyclists, horse riders, ordinary cars, a higher-than-average number of 4X4 vehicles, tractors, combine harvesters, buses, fuel tankers and delivery trucks.
-It takes care and a lot of give and take to negotiate these lanes, particularly at some points in the farming year.
+It takes care to negotiate these lanes, particularly at some points in the farming year.
 The lanes would not take any significant increase in traffic without serious congestion.
 Heavy or persistent rain often results in localised flooding at low points in the lanes especially where they cross the Leigh Brook, making them impassable to normal cars though the larger 4X4's can usually get through.
-There is a very limited bus based public transport system within the Parish, making for a high dependency on private vehicles.
 With the exception of one or two isolated sites there is no street lighting within the Parish.